mrazomej/phd/docs/src/chapter_05/section_06_maxent.md

 fold-change empirical cumulative distribution functions (ECDF) for regulated strains with the three operators (different colors) as a function of repressor copy numbers (rows) and inducer concentrations (columns).
-The color curves represent single-cell microscopy measurements while the dashed black lines represent the theoretical distributions as reconstructed by the maximum entropy principle.
+The color curves represent single-cell microscopy measurements, while the dashed black lines represent the theoretical distributions as reconstructed by the maximum entropy principle.
 The theoretical distributions were fitted using the first six moments of the protein distribution.
 The Python code